KatBotkowska/Charity_donation/README.md

 * Admin site customised for polish users.
 Method delete_queryset for UserAdmin overrided for validation users count.
 User can't delete himself.
 * Simple REST API for all models.
 Filters added.
 Authentication with Djoser library.
 Permissions: IsAuthenticatedOrReadOnly, for UserViewSet update with IsAuthenticated.
+* Honeypot with a fake Django admin login screen